reddit12345/COMP3040A2/README.md

 # Instructions
 ## Use a lightweight Markdown
 - Using a lightweight Markdown editor to write your resume and your README file is essential as it will broaden the compatibility of that file all across any devices and/or sites.
-- One example is using StackEdit (
+- One example of a Markdown editor is StackEdit.
+StackEdit lets you write Markdown files conveniently and efficiently.
+##
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNTMzMjQzNiwxNjYyMzIxOTQ0LC0zMj
-kzNDU1NjksLTExNjkwMjM4MDEsMTUzNzczMTkzOSwxODIwNjYz
-NjI2LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTE2NjUxMTUxMTksMTY2MjMyMTk0NCwtMz
+I5MzQ1NTY5LC0xMTY5MDIzODAxLDE1Mzc3MzE5MzksMTgyMDY2
+MzYyNiwtMjA4ODc0NjYxMl19
 -->